Life Extension Magazine®

 In other human studies, yeast fermentate cut days of suffering from nasal congestion during peak allergy season by 43%3 and reduced cold and flu symptoms during winter.4

-Both these ingredients boost the activity of an antibody that provides strong immune responses against viruses and bacteria.5,6
+Both these ingredients boost the activity of an antibody that provides immune responses against viruses and bacteria.5,6

 Fighting Colds and Flu